isabelc/edd-software-specs/README.md

 EDD Software Specs
 ==================

-Add software specs and Software Application microdata to your downloads when using Easy Digital Downloads plugin.
+Add software specs and Software Application microdata to your downloads when using the Easy Digital Downloads WordPress plugin.

-This is an extension for [Easy Digital Downloads](http://wordpress.org/plugins/easy-digital-downloads/) that does several things if you enable it for a download:
+This is an extension for Easy Digital Downloads that does several things if you enable it for a download:

 * It adds a Specs table below your single download content.
 The Specs table displays these: